ryanmhoffman/articles/android-terminology-overview.md

   android:layout_width:"1in"
   android:layout_height:"15mm" />
 ```
-MM is millimeters and IN is inches.
-These units refer to the actual size and ignore factors like pixel density and screen size.
+MM is the abbreviation for millimeters and IN is the abbreviation for inches.
+These units refer to actual sizes and ignore factors like pixel density and screen size.
 Using a value like "1in" means the view will take up exactly 1 inch of screen real estate, and the same goes for millimeters.

 ## Conclusion
 When designing layouts, dp and sp are definitely the most commonly used units due to how easily they scale across different screens.
 It is always recommended that you test your layouts on as many different screen sizes as possible to ensure that everything is laid out as expected.
 Even with the units that scale across pixel densities, there can still be inconsistencies, so testing is always required.